 The competitive side will develop and the youngest begins trying to equal or level up what the older siblings are doing.

 Multiple children can be interesting to watch.
 With different personalities comes the opportunity to better understand what it means to raise children in the same environment.

 Each child interprets the world differently.
-It’s been a pleasure watching the children interact with one another, and it inspires me to become a better version of myself for them.
+Watching the children interact with one another has been a pleasure, and it inspires me to become a better version of myself for them.

 Although our third child wasn’t planned, I’m grateful for the memories we’ve created with her in our lives.
 The boys are glad to have her — even if they fight her and each other at times.